dabid76/to-do-list/README.md

 Please include a `database.sql` text file in your repo that includes all of your `CREATE TABLE` queries.
 This is so we can re-create your database while testing your app.

 ## Stretch Goals
+Add Bootstrap to the front end and style it up!

 In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.